openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 In addition to the provisions for a public client, a confidential client

 1. shall support the following methods to authenticate against the token endpoint:
-    1. Mutual TLS for OAuth Client Authentication as specified in Section 2 of [RFC8705], and
+    1. Mutual TLS for OAuth client authentication as specified in Section 2 of [RFC8705], and
     2. `client_secret_jwt` or `private_key_jwt` as specified in Section 9 of [OIDC];
 1. shall use RSA keys with a minimum 2048 bits if using RSA cryptography;
-1. shall use elliptic curve keys with a minimum of 160 bits if using Elliptic Curve cryptography; and
+1. shall use elliptic curve keys with a minimum of 160 bits if using elliptic curve cryptography; and
 1. shall verify that its client secret has a minimum of 128 bits if using symmetric key cryptography.

-# 6. Accessing Protected Resources
+# 6. Accessing protected resources

 ## 6.1 Introduction